H4HWV2011/New-River-Gorge-Safety-Heritage-Mesh-Pilot/README.md

 **Thurmond, West Virginia**, within New River Gorge National Park and Preserve, remains an important **future federal-phase implementation opportunity**.
 Harmony for Hope has written support relevant to continued project development from both the Town of Thurmond and New River Gorge National Park and Preserve.
 Any future Thurmond deployment will proceed separately through an appropriate federal funding pathway and applicable National Park Service review, compliance, site-specific approval, technical review, and final agreements.

-> **Project status:** Planning, partnership development, grant development, and funding readiness.
+> **Project status:** Planning, partnership development, grant development, submitted-application activity, and funding readiness.
 The New River Gorge Safety & Heritage Mesh Pilot is not currently deployed as a public Wi-Fi network, emergency communications system, heritage-node network, or corridor-wide service.
 Future equipment, sites, operating arrangements, data practices, and partnerships remain subject to appropriate funding, approvals, feasibility review, governance, and documented agreements.

 The work is intended to test whether a small Appalachian community can responsibly operate useful local digital infrastructure supporting: